bccbass/T3A1/BenjaminCampbell_T3A1.md

 ### Rest operator with objects
 An objects contents can be 'unpacked' using the es6 `spread` operator.
+This can also be useful when needing to make a copy of an object.
 It works very similarly to using the spread operator with an array:
 ```js
 const scoreCard = {
     gameOneScore: 10,